General Program Information

 A scheduled remote session is not a confirmation.
 The Coordinator will send a welcome email that confirms the date/time of your session, the agenda, and if any additional information is required for the visit.
 If you do not receive a welcome email from the Coordinator within 48 hours, please contact them.

 Please contact the coordinator of the campus you would like to visit and ask about being placed on a waitlist.
 Most visit dates are added to the registration site in September and December.

-If you have to cancel a scheduled visit, please contact the campus coordinator within two weeks of your scheduled visit.
+If you have to cancel a scheduled visit, please contact the campus coordinator within one week of your scheduled visit.
 This allows other schools to register for that date.
-When a visit is cancelled within less than two weeks’ notice, all other scheduled visits at that campus will be forfeited.
+If too many visits are cancelled, it is at the discretion of the Campus Coordinators to forfeit all other upcoming visits.

-For our sessions, most campuses utilize Zoom or Google Meet.
-Please notify the campus coordinator which platform you utilize for your classroom.
+For our sessions, most campuses utilize Zoom as their preferred platform.
+If your school or CBO does not use Zoom, please notify the campus coordinator on which platform you utilize for your classroom.